 But since our testing regularly reveals that cheaper products often match or outperform more expensive ones, it raises the question: should Ikea be at the top of your list for mattress shopping?

-We’ll talk you through all things Ikea mattresses, plus, for ÌÇÐÄVlog members, we’ll reveal which ones are our top picks.Ìý
+We’ll talk you through all things Ikea mattresses, plus, exclusively for Vlog members, we’ll reveal which ones are our top picks.

 Are Ikea mattresses worth it?
-The ÌÇÐÄVlog verdict
+The Vlog verdict

-“Ikea typically makes middle-of-the-road mattresses – most aren’t the best on the market, but some do rank among our top performers.
-The rest aren’t bad for the price though, so depending on what you’re looking for, an Ikea mattress can be a solid choice,” says ÌÇÐÄVlog mattress expert Peter Zaluzny.Ìý
+“Ikea typically makes middle-of-the-road mattresses – most aren’t the best on the market, but some do rank among our top performers,” says Vlog mattress expert Peter Zaluzny

 “But for some of the more expensive Ikea mattresses, you can probably find a better product for the same price from a different brand.”